Diabetes and nerve damage

 Not notice when your feet or hands touch something that is too hot or cold

 When the nerves that control digestion are affected, you may have trouble digesting food.
 This can make your diabetes harder to control.
 Damage to nerves that control digestion almost always occurs in people with severe nerve damage in their feet and legs.
 Symptoms of digestion problems include:

 Feeling full after eating only a small amount of food

 Nausea, constipation, or diarrhea

-Throwing up food a few hours after a meal
+Throwing up undigested food a few hours after a meal

-Damage to nerves in your heart and blood vessels may cause you to:
+When nerves in your heart and blood vessels are damaged, you may:

 Other symptoms of nerve damage are:

 Sexual problems, which cause trouble getting an erection in men and vaginal dryness or orgasm problems in women

 Not being able to tell when your blood sugar gets too low